Onebeld/OlibKey/README.md

 #### Requirements:
 * Almost all platforms ([see here](https://github.com/dotnet/core/blob/master/release-notes/5.0/5.0-supported-os.md))
-* .NET Runtime 5 Preview 7 (starting from 3.1.1 the application will become standalone and you will not have to install .NET 5 separately);
+* .NET 5 Runtime (starting from 3.1.1 the application will become standalone and you will not have to install .NET 5 separately);

 ## Where can I watch previews?
 You can watch the previews in the "dev-channel", where all the latest changes are posted.
 When the release is ready, a request is made to merge this branch into "master".